KennethManzi1/KennethManzi1/README.md

 In my 3 years of experience in the corporate world, I acquired expertise in the data analytics field through:
 - Querying data using SQL.
-- Query optimization to improve performance
+- Query optimization to improve performance.
 - Generating reports and performing ad-hoc data analysis using SQL.
 - Developing dashboards on Tableau.
 - Data analysis using Excel features such as Power Query, Pivot tables, and Power Pivot.
-- Statistical analysis and creating statistical models using Python and R
+- Statistical analysis and creating statistical models using Python and R.
 - Leveraging Power Automate for report automation and auditing to foster data governance and data integrity.

 - 🌱 I’m currently learning **Snowflake database and snowflake SQL**